The West That Was, Part 1

 Moreover, in places like Chicago (though definitely less so in the south or in occasional outbursts), daily race relations tended to be non-hostile.
 In my early experience, Negros (as they were then called) carried themselves with dignity rather than anger.
 Certainly I grew up in a nice area and I was sheltered when very young, but I rode the buses and trains by myself at a young age (it would probably be called child abuse now), and observed hundreds or thousands of random people, including at large events.

 Another of my observations was that Jews and Blacks felt closer to one another.
 Both had dark histories of abuse and they felt a kinship.
 Typically the Jews were bosses and Blacks/Negros employees, but they were loyal to each other.
-I knew the son of one Black man whose Jewish employers continued to send him paychecks for years after he became too old to work.
+I knew the son of one Black man whose Jewish employers continued to send him paychecks for many years after he became too old to work.
 That type of loyalty wasn’t terribly uncommon at the time.

 Politics was less vile in this era.
 Certainly there was corruption and police brutality – those things are eternal where the few rule the many – but politicians and reporters were expected to do their jobs defensibly.
 Politicians were frequently scrutinized and public affairs were examined at length, rather than in five second sound bites.
 People read books on a regular basis.
 Politics had not yet overcome society.